 Facebook Customer Service Just Isn’t Very Good

-Unfortunately, Facebook has a notoriously bad customer service system and there isn’t one “right” or “best” way to get a response.
+On top of the challenge with getting hold of a real human at Facebook, Facebook has a notoriously bad customer service system and there isn’t one “right” or “best” way to get a response.
 There isn’t a magic Facebook customer service phone number that anyone can just dial up and speak with the customer service representative.

 Also, while there are several different Facebook customer support email addresses out there, they generally aren’t the most effective way to get assistance (more on that later).